 The Cultural Access Pass program (CAP) exposes new citizens to a wide range of cultural experiences through complimentary access to participating cultural institutions, such as the ROM.

-The Institute for Canadian Citizenship administers the CAP program by providing new Canadians (18 years of age or older) and up to four of their dependant minors with complimentary admission to the ROM for one year from the day they receive their Canadian Citizenship.
+The Institute for Canadian Citizenship administers the CAP program by providing new Canadians (18 years of age or older) and up to four of their dependant minors with complimentary general admission to the ROM for one year from the day they receive their Canadian Citizenship.